 Boldo is pronounced and aplenty to entertain you with an array of spicy and woodsy flavors in the aftertaste of tereré aswell.
 Cruz de Malta Boldo y Menta also felt more drinkable in cold water, despite having as equally strong finish as the hot mate.

-Coming from Cruz de Malta Tradicional, I had high hopes for this hot mate in regard to its duration.
-Luckily it didn’t disappoint — Cruz de Malta Boldo y Menta had the same long duration — on average it became lavado after around 30 refills, which is very impressive.
+Coming from Cruz de Malta Tradicional, I had high hopes for this hot mate in regard to its durability.
+Luckily it didn’t disappoint — Cruz de Malta Boldo y Menta had the same long durability — on average it became lavado after around 30 refills, which is very impressive.

 Tereré from this yerba mate was shorter — on average it took around 20 refills of ice-cold water to become lavado.
 Flavors peak in the middle of the session, around 10 refills in, and gradually become washed by the end of it.